 \begin{corlr}[Excess intersection formula] For any quasicoherent $\shname{O}_{T}$-module $\shname{M}$ that is the restriction (along $u^{\ast}$) of an $\shname{O}_{M}$-module, there is an equivalence

 \end{corlr}

-\begin{proof} The $\infty$-functor $u^{\ast}$ is a left-adjoint so it preserves colimits, among which in particular cofibres and codescent objects.
-By definition, we are given an equivalence $u^{\ast}\widetilde{s}\simeq u^{\ast}0=0$, so the image by $u^{\ast}$ of~\cref{eq:zerosec-struct-shf-formula} takes the form $\shname{Sym}(\cofib0)^{\mathbb{G}_{\mathrm{a}}}$.
+\begin{proof} The $\infty$-functor $u^{\ast}$ is a left-adjoint so it preserves colimits, among which in particular cofibres.
+By definition, we are given an equivalence $u^{\ast}\widetilde{s}\simeq u^{\ast}0=0$, so the image by $u^{\ast}$ of~\cref{eq:zerosec-struct-shf-formula} takes the form $\shname{Sym}(\cofib0)/(t-1)$.
 By definition of the zero morphism, we may decompose this pushout as the composite of two amalgamated sums:

-so that $u^{\ast}\shname{O}_{T}\otimes_{\shname{O}_{M}}\shname{O}_{\mathbb{A}^{1}_{M}} =\shname{Sym}_{\shname{O}_{M}}(\shname{F}^{\vee}[1]\oplus\shname{O}_{M}) =\shname{Sym}(\shname{F}[-1]^{\vee}) \otimes_{\shname{O}_{M}}\shname{O}_{\mathbb{A}^{1}_{M}}$.
+so that $\shname{Sym}_{\shname{O}_{M}}(\cofib{0}) =\shname{Sym}_{\shname{O}_{M}}(\shname{F}^{\vee}[1]\oplus\shname{O}_{M}) =\shname{Sym}(\shname{F}[-1]^{\vee}) \otimes_{\shname{O}_{M}}\shname{O}_{M}\{t\}$.
 As $u^{\ast}$ has a structure of monoidal $\infty$-functor, this extends to any $\shname{O}_{T}$-module $\shname{M}$ in the image of $u^{\ast}$.